Nanoplastics Conference at the European Parliament, organized by MEP Ondřej Knotek and ALLATRA GRC

 Hail growth in Europe

-RESEARCH PERSPECTIVES AND SOLUTION PROPOSALS
+RESEARCH PROSPECTS AND SOLUTION PROPOSALS

+Dr. Jan Kára: “We lack unified European standards for monitoring plastic particles under 10 microns.
+Each research group uses its own methods, its own classification criteria.
+Therefore, we cannot compare data from different countries.
+We cannot create a comprehensive picture of nanoplastic distribution across Europe.
+Imagine if each country would be measuring temperature using its own scale.
+We have to develop these standards.
 We also lack standardized protocols for studying health impacts.
 We have no unified methodology for assessing the effects of nanoplastics on the human body.
-Some scientists study effects on the liver, others on the lungs, still others on the brain, but all use different approaches.
-Without unified protocols, we cannot obtain reliable, reproducible results for making informed decisions."
+Some scientists study effects on liver, others on lungs, yet others on the brain, but all use different approaches.
+Without unified protocols, we cannot obtain reliable and reproducible results for making informed decisions."

 Ondřej Knotek reiterated that the problem of micro- and nanoplastics is politically ignored because it is not directly visible and at the same time undermines existing ideological frameworks, such as the interpretation of climate change closely linked to fossil fuels.